If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 Step 2: Plan & schedule.

-Use the first week to get ready.
+Use the first two weeks to get ready.
 Don’t just jump in.

 I’ll walk you through this step by step.